-Enterprises must work toward standardized cloudnative development.
-The CNCF cloud-native landscape acts as a good reference point to identify and use appropriate building blocks.
+Enterprises must work toward standardizing cloud-native development.
+The CNCF cloud-native landscape is a good reference to identify and use appropriate building blocks.
 Technology leaders like Google,Microsoft, Amazon, and Cisco are members of the CNCF.
-In fact, Microsoft's recent distributed application runtime (DAPR) framework (a portable, event-driven runtime building block for microservices) already incorporates the CNCF interactive landscape to help build cloud-native solutions.
+Microsoft's recent distributed application runtime (DAPR) framework (a portable, event-driven runtime building block for microservices) already incorporates the CNCF interactive landscape to help build cloud-native solutions.

-Infosys partnered with a manufacturing giant to architect and develop a multi-cloud microservices platform.
-The solution involved various modern application layer protocols other than HTTP REST (gRPC, Event Messaging) to integrate with services across the landscape.
+Infosys partnered with a manufacturing giant to architect and develop a multicloud microservices platform.
+The solution involved various modern application layer protocols other than HTTP REST (gRPC, event messaging) to integrate with services across the landscape.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!